eLPog/CRM_Fullstack/README.md

 The data is saved in mongooseDB

-I tried to use OOP programming.

-Simply frontend serving only to show the logical operations (handlebars)
+Simply frontend (handlebars) serving only to show the logical operations

 Only registered users can use the database.

 In the event that the user forgets the password, he can reset it and then log in with the randomly assigned password to change it back to his own.

-The user can of course delete his data from the database.
+The user can delete his data from the database.

 Each user, company and transaction have their own unique id.